Unify Cloud Service Terms

 - Once a violation of the AUP was established, information specific to the violation will be added to the ticket.
 This will also include any additional facts about the situation and will be resent to the Customer Contact.
 Thereby, you will be notified of the action required to resolve the violation.

-- In the event you disregard the notice, or fail to properly address it within the period granted by Unify to remedy the violation, or if the violation continues, Unify will disable the affected Circuit User account(s) and/or the related Conversations.
-Access to the dedicated services may then be achieved only through a secure private service network connection and for your individual resolution.
+- In the event you disregard the notice, or fail to properly address it within the period granted by Unify or your Contracting Party to remedy the violation, or if the violation continues, Unify will disable the affected Unify Cloud Services User account(s) and/or the related Conversations.
+Access to the dedicated services may then be achieved through the secure private service network for your individual resolution.
 As soon as the violation is addressed, access shall be restored and service will continue as normal.

 - If you fail to address the violation AND also fail to resolve the violation, Unify may suspend all access to Circuit.
 This is a last resort and only results if you fail to participate in the resolution process.
 If, thereafter, the issue is not resolved by you without undue delay, Unify may permanently suspend Circuit for the remainder of the term of the Agreement, without liability and without any reduction of fees.
 All outstanding fees shall become due immediately; Unify shall have the right to reclaim all resources dedicated to your use of Circuit and may destroy your User Data.